Can fucoxanthin improve brain function?

 【Molecular Formula】: C42H58O6

-【active ingredients】: Fucoxanthin,Fucoidan sulfate, Laminarin /Laminaria japonica polysaccharides /Kelp Polysaccharides.
+【Active ingredients】: Fucoxanthin,Fucoidan sulfate, Laminarin /Laminaria japonica polysaccharides /Kelp Polysaccharides.

 【Specification】: Fucoxanthin 5%~50% UV; Fucoidan sulfate 10%~95% GC; Kelp Polysaccharides 10%~95% UV.